 Based on my recent hotel redemptions, I am happy to say that you should be able to get 0.5p per point without much trouble and, on an expensive night, far more – click for a longer article on this topic.

 The airline conversion rate is also generous.
-60,000 points is worth 25,000 miles in most of their partner schemes, including Avios and Virgin Flying Club.
+60,000 points is worth 25,000 miles with most of their airline partners, including Avios and Virgin Flying Club.
 This puts a floor under their value – if you assume airline miles are worth 1p then this gives you a floor value of 0.42p per Bonvoy point given the conversion ratio above.

 If you live in London, Marriott Bonvoy has a private suite at the O2 Arena and makes seats with full hospitality available for points redemption for many concerts.
 The Marriott Moments site shows you some of the other great experiences you can bid for with points.